Growth of the Soil: Book Two

 The next day, the news reported that there was a new settler arriving below Maaneland.
 He was apparently very rich and was going to open a store at the location.
-His name was Aronson and he called his place Storborg.
+His name was Aronson, and he called his place Storborg.
 Spring arrived and engineers and workmen from Sweden began work on the mine.
 Storborg was prospering with all of these workers buying things at his trading post.
-The work on the mine continues but there was news that the yield of ore was not as good as promised.
+The work on the mine continued but there was news that the yield of ore was not as good as promised.
 As expected, the commotion at the mine started to subside and workers were being dismissed.
 Now that the mine had been deemed fruitless, the engineer wanted to purchase the land south of the water owned by Geissler.
-Geissler anticipated that this would happen and so he offered the land at an exorbitant price showing that he had nothing to lose if they did not want to buy it.
+Geissler anticipated that this would happen, and so he offered the land at an exorbitant price showing that he had nothing to lose if they did not want to buy it.

-Eventually, the ordeal with Barbro was discovered and she was arrested in Bergen, the city where she was staying.
+Eventually, the ordeal with Barbro was discovered, and she was arrested in Bergen, the city where she was staying.
 Now the time had come for Barbro and Axel's trial to take place.
 Amazingly, the Lensmand's wife, Mrs. Heyerdahl, had stepped up for Barbro by giving a great, eloquent speech that moved everyone.
-The jury was obviously affected by this speech and Barbro and Axel were fully pardoned.
-Mrs. Heyerdahl had then gotten Barbro to come work for her.
+The jury was obviously affected by this speech, and Barbro and Axel were found innocent.
+Mrs. Heyerdahl then got Barbro to come work for her.

 Meanwhile, Aronsen was furious that Geissler was refusing to sell his tract of land to the mining company.
-His trading business depended on a lot of foot traffic but since there was no more, there were no more customers.
+His trading business depended on a lot of foot traffic, but since there was no more of it, there were no more customers.
 Geissler was taking revenge on the village for removing him as Lensmand.
 The entire fate and economy of the district hinged on whether he would sell the land.
-Eventually, Aronsen, not able to handle it anymore, sold his place to Eleseus who decided that he would become a farmer.
-Geissler had finally sold his land and the mine was operational again.
-Later, Aronsen returned to buy back the farm from Eleseus but to no avail.
+Eventually, Aronsen, not able to handle it anymore, sold his place to Eleseus, who decided that he would become a farmer.
+Geissler had finally sold his land, and the mine became operational again.
+Later, Aronsen returned, trying to buy back the farm from Eleseus, but to no avail.

 Barbro was evicted from Mrs. Heyerdahl's house after an argument in which Mrs. Heyerdahl discovered that Barbro was often sneaking out to celebrations when she was supposed to be working.
 Mrs. Heyerdahl was outraged that this was what she got after saving Barbro from the clutches of the law.
-Barbro daringly returned to Axel but unfortunately, Oline had taken her place in the household while she was away.
-Oline really does not want to leave the place and asked Axel to call for the doctor as she was not feeling well one night.
-She criticizes them for trying to evict such a poor, ill woman.
-Oline had died that night.
+Barbro daringly returned to Axel, but, unfortunately, Oline had taken her place in the household while she was away.
+Oline really did not want to leave the place and asked Axel to call for the doctor, as she was not feeling well one night.
+She criticized them for trying to evict such a poor, ill woman.
+Oline died that night.